Recruitment Privacy Statement

 We collect work authorization information to verify lawful employment eligibility.

 Later in the recruitment process, we may collect additional identity information to complete background checks.

-- Recruitment agencies that you have asked to support you in finding a job
+- Information provided by recruitment agencies that you have asked to support you in finding a job

-- Background checking company that will verify the accuracy of information that you have provided
+- Information provided by background checking agencies that will verify the accuracy of information that you have provided

 During the application process, we will process your resumé/CV information to check your skills and experience against the position for which you have applied.
 If we ask you to complete a candidate matching assessment with a talent management company, we will include the match results in the recruitment process.
 We will also capture additional personal data during in-person and/or remote interviews to assess your suitability for the job.